 The Guitammer Company Announces Entry into Cash-Out Merger Agreement

 WESTERVILLE, Ohio, Feb.
-26, 2021 /PRNewswire/ -- The Guitammer Company, a Nevada corporation, (the "Company"), creators of haptic-tactile broadcasting and award-winning ButtKicker® low frequency audio transducers, announced today its entry into a Merger Agreement, dated February 25, 2021 (the "Merger Agreement"), by and among CJG Acquisitions, Corp., an Ohio corporation (the "Parent"), CJG Merger, Corp., an Ohio corporation and the Company, pursuant to which the Company will become a wholly-owned subsidiary of the Parent, and the minority common stock and preferred stock shareholders of the Company will receive the merger consideration of $0.0019 and $0.0121 per share respectively.
+26, 2021 /PRNewswire/ -- The Guitammer Company (OTC PINK: GTMM), a Nevada corporation, (the "Company"), creators of haptic-tactile broadcasting and award-winning ButtKicker® low frequency audio transducers, announced today its entry into a Merger Agreement, dated February 25, 2021 (the "Merger Agreement"), by and among CJG Acquisitions, Corp., an Ohio corporation (the "Parent"), CJG Merger, Corp., an Ohio corporation and the Company, pursuant to which the Company will become a wholly-owned subsidiary of the Parent, and the minority common stock and preferred stock shareholders of the Company will receive the merger consideration of $0.0019 and $0.0121 per share respectively.

 On February 25, 2021, the Merger Agreement and the transactions contemplated thereby were approved by the board of directors of the Company and the Parent that holds 55.92% of the outstanding capital stock of the Company.
 On February 26, 2021, Certificates of Merger were filed with the Secretary of State of the States of Nevada and Ohio, the "Effective Time" of the Merger.